pro3d-space/PRo3D/docs/Build-Deploy-System.md

  - the target "CopyToElectron" patches the version string and copies over the build result into the aardium/bin folders
  - the target "PublishToElectron" performs the build and runs yarn dist in the aardium folder.
 The rest of deployment/signing/notarization/upload is taken care of by ./aardium/package.json.

- Thus, the CI script for deploying pro3d is:
-  - change the file `PRODUCT_RELEASE_NOTES.md` and introduce a new version
-  - change `aardium/package.json`'s version accordingly (feel free to automate this step)
-  - `bash ./build.sh PublishToElectron`.

 .github/workflows/deploy.yml shows the deploy script and is run automatically when pushed into the `autorelease` branch.